hide-org/hide/docs/quickstart.md

 ## Using the Client

-Before we jump to the coding agents, let's take a look at how we can interact with the project we created in the previous section.
-It is important to develop intuition for how the Hide APIs work and how agents can interact with them.
+Before we jump to the coding agents, let's take a look at how you can interact with the project created in the previous section.
+This will help you develop an intuition for how the Hide APIs work and how agents can interact with them.

 ### Running Tasks

 You could notice that the devcontainer [configuration](https://github.com/artmoskvin/tiny-math-service/blob/main/.devcontainer.json) for the [Tiny Math Service](https://github.com/artmoskvin/tiny-math-service) contains a `customizations` section that defines a custom task called `test`.
-We can use this task to run tests in our project:
+We can use this alias to run tests in our project:

 ```python
 result = hc.run_task(